yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-G604T.rst

 = Configuring OpenWRT =
 '''Where is web-interface?'''

-There isn't no :) There is webif^2 admin interface, but there isn't support for Kamikaze yet.There isn't a better solution yet, so just use the console and your hands.
+There isn't  one :) There is the [http://x-wrt.org/ webif] admin interface, but that isn't supported in Kamikaze yet.There isn't a better solution yet, so just use the console and your hands.
 Don´t worry, I'll help you, as you can see below.

 '''Setting up ADSL'''